spryker/spryker-core/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] If there are new OS components, they must be approved by legal department

 ##### Change log

-Some explanation of what was wrong.
+{Some explanation of what was wrong.}
 - I fixed this.